terramate-io/terramate-docs/cli/orchestration/runtime-configuration.md

 - Redefining variables at the same level results in conflict.
 - Redefining variables at lower levels to replace previous values for precise customization.
 - Terramate evaluates values only at the stack level, optimizing performance.
-- Using null as a value for any variable signifies it is unset, preventing its export.
+- Using `null` as a value for any variable signifies it is unset, preventing its export.
+- To unset a variable at lower levels, assign them to be `unset` or `null` .

 ## Using the `env` Namespace
 Use the `env` namespace to access all environment variables available to the process.
 It is read-only and available at run time.
 For example, you can read any variable passed to the `terramate` command or exposed to the process by your operating system.